yhan35811-sys/MDR-UNet/MDR-UNet/README.md

 Bash

 ```
-python src/train.py
+python train.py
 ```

 The script will automatically save the best model weights and training logs into the `src/results/` directory.

 ### 4. Evaluation

-To evaluate the trained model on your test dataset and compute metrics like Dice and HD95, run:
+To evaluate the trained model on your test dataset and compute metrics like Dice, run:

 Bash

 ```
-python src/evaluate.py
+python evaluate.py
 ```

 ## License